Zulqarnain-SDET/reqres-testing/README.md

 Tests are written using Cypress and Mocha framework.

 ====> Test Execution
-Install all the required dependicies like cypress, mocha After installing the dependencies just run the command "npx cypress run"
+Install Cypress using the command 'npm install cypress --save-dev' After installing Cypress just run the command "npx cypress run"